nagendrax02/nagendrax02/README.md

 - 🔭 I’m currently working on youtube clone
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning SWIFT for IOS application development
 - 👯 I’m looking to collaborate on applications from where I can get to learn something new
 - 📫 Mail me  nagendrax02@gmail.com
 - 📝 Wanna read my blogs  https://medium.com/@rawatnagendra98